 3. Online Marketplace

-It is an electronic commerce that connects the buyers and suppliers to the services or products over the internet.
-Keep in mind, the operator of an online marketplace only presents the inventory of other people and provides the transaction facility.
+It is electronic commerce that connects the buyers and suppliers to the services or products over the internet.
+Keep in mind, that the operator of an online marketplace only presents the inventory of other people and provides the transaction facility.

 Moreover, the following are also known as e-business areas:

 Online communities (also known as web communities or internet communities) are groups of people having the same interests or purposes who use the internet to communicate with each other.
 It is used between individuals and organizations to prepare transaction decisions.